QuantEcon/lecture-source-jl/source/rst/more_julia/need_for_speed.rst

     @btime sum_float_array($x)

-When Julia compiles this function, it knows that the data passed in as ``x`` will be an array of 64 bit floats
+When Julia compiles this function, it knows that the data passed in as ``x`` will be an array of 64 bit floats.

-Hence it's known to the compiler that the relevant method for ``+`` is always addition of floating point numbers
+Hence it's known to the compiler that the relevant method for ``+`` is always addition of floating point numbers.

-Moreover, the data can be arranged into continuous 64 bit blocks of memory to simplify memory access
+Moreover, the data can be arranged into continuous 64 bit blocks of memory to simplify memory access.

-Finally, data types are stable --- for example, the local variable ``sum`` starts off as a float and remains a float throughout
+Finally, data types are stable --- for example, the local variable ``sum`` starts off as a float and remains a float throughout.

 Type Inferences